 Figure A: CPM Index for June to December in 2017 and 2018

-If possible, we recommend that publishers curate their content related to travel and summer-focused topics to mitigate the decrease in CPM.
+We recommend that publishers curate their content related to travel and summer-focused topics to mitigate the decrease in CPM.
 Publishers can begin promoting summer-oriented content to try to improve their user base to get more lucrative summer advertising campaigns.
-Travel and summer-focused publishers may see increases in daily revenue as more traffic comes to the site, but they'll still see a CPM decrease since advertising budgets are lower in this quarter.
+Travel and summer-focused publishers may see increases in daily revenue as more traffic comes to the site.
+But, they’ll still see a CPM decrease since advertising budgets are lower in this quarter.

 If you aren’t a Sortable customer but want to learn how Sortable’s solution stacks up against the competition, can earn you more, and give you access to the best analytics platform in the industry, request a demo today and start on your path to earning more.